openstack-archive/stx-tools/centos-mirror-tools/README.md

-# Create mirror for Akraino
+# Create mirror for StarlingX

 ## Step 0 - Build the container